Kit Connor: Career

 In 2025, Connor appeared in Warfare, an A24 war film written and directed by Alex Garland and Ray Mendoza.
 In April 2025 it was announced that Connor will star in a Heartstopper feature-length film that will serve as the series conclusion.
 He will also serve as an executive producer of the film.
 In May 2025 it was announced that Connor will star alongside Will Poulter and Manu Rios in the medieval zombie horror film Rapture.
 In October 2025 it was announced that Connor will star alongside Fred Hechinger and D'Pharaoh Woon-A-Tai in Andrew Haigh's A Long Winter.
 Connor will also next star in an upcoming film adaptation of the novel A Cuban Girl's Guide to Tea and Tomorrow by Laura Taylor Namey.

-He will lead the cast of the upcoming mystery-horror film One of Us.
+In March 2026, Connor led the cast of the mystery-horror film One of Us, which had its world premiere at the Manchester Film Festival.
+In April 2026, it was announced that Connor would voice the lead character in the new Netflix animated movie Charlie vs. the Chocolate Factory alongside Taika Waititi as Wonka.
+Also in April 2026, Connor was formally confirmed as the lead in the Alex Garland adaptation of Elden Ring for A24, with an official release date of March 3, 2028.
+Production commenced that month.
+In August 2026, it was announced that Connor was cast to play Scott Summers / Cyclops in the upcoming untitled X-Men reboot directed by Jake Schreier and set in the Marvel Cinematic Universe.